Jameswhale/git-introduction/Working collaboratively with git.md

 ## 3. Make a new file
 Next you are going to add a new file to our repo.
 There are lots of ways to do this but here is an easy way:
 ```
-echo "Hello World!" > helloworld.txt
+echo "Hello World! " > helloworld.txt
 ```
-This will create a new .txt file with `Hello World!` in it.
+This will create a new .txt file with `Hello World! ` in it.

 ## 4. Adding a new file
 Now you have created a new file you need to add it to your repository.
 First let's see what creating that new file has done to your branch.
 By typing `git status` you can see the status of your branch.
 Doing this now will return something like this: